Vacancies

 • To comply with the safeguarding policies, procedures, and code of conduct

-• Safeguard the health & safety of all pupils
+• Safeguard the health & safety for all pupils

 • To demonstrate a personal commitment to safeguarding and pupil wellbeing